Tebay Fell Race

 Tebay Fell Race.
 13km/8.1 miles; 914m/2999’ AM category

-Senior information is at the top of this page.
-For Junior information please see the bottom of the page.
+General information is at the top of this page.
+Then Senior race info.
+Junior information is at the bottom of the page.

 FRA Requirements for Runners can be found here.
-Runners must be 18 or over on the day of the race.
+Runners in the senior race must be 18 or over on the day of the race.

 All proceeds to Tebay community groups, Kirkby Stephen Mountain Rescue Team and Helm Hill Runners.
 Many Thanks to all helpers - we will need a lot so if you are available to help, please contact This email address is being protected from spambots.
 You need JavaScript enabled to view it. .

-One of (if not the) longest midweek races, in 2025 Tebay shifts to the weekend to host a round of the English Fell Running Championships (previously hosted in 2009 and 2017, the latter being a British Championship race).
-It is classic Howgills terrain with plenty of good running on mostly runnable (if at points slightly boggy) grass, with some sections of path.
+One of (if not the) longest midweek races, the Tebay race covers classic Howgills terrain with plenty of good running on mostly runnable (if at points slightly boggy) grass, with some sections of path.
 The route is generally well defined, but in low visibility directional care will need to be taken in places.
 The race finishes with a haul up Blease Fell, in full view of the M6, before a long runnable descent back to Tebay.

 The race route is fairly committing but not on the level of most Lakeland races.
 Whilst it is not suitable for your first fell race, in good weather conditions it may be suitable for those who have done a few shorter fell races and are looking to run a bit further, and are comfortable with the requirements of fell running.